 Sign up to receive email or text message updates on the Hodiamont Tracks Greenway Study.

-We heard you say that you want a greenway on the Hodiamont Tracks, and now we want you to help plan it!
+We heard you say that you want a greenway on the Hodiamont Tracks, and now we need you to help plan it!

 The tracks start on Enright Avenue, one block west of Vandeventer in the Grand Center Arts District and continue west 3.5 miles connecting the Vandeventer, Lewis Place, Fountain Park, Academy/Sherman Park, Visitation Park and West End neighborhoods in the City of St. Louis to Gwen Giles Park at the city limit.
 In addition to connecting to existing and future greenways, it would link numerous schools, parks, houses of worship and neighborhoods.
 Click here for a map.